andruhon/django-easyextjs4/README.md

 Ext JS 4 it's powerfull javascript framework very insteresting if you want to develop professional web interface.
 Ext JS 4 provide a very powerfull mechanism to communicate with the backend: Ext Direct.
 With Ext Direct you can export your API of your application.
 EasyExtJS4 is a python package.
-It will manage for you all the communication with ExtJS (also comptable with Sencha Touch).
+It will manage for you all the communication with ExtJS (also compatible with Sencha Touch).
 Make available your classes and methods is extremely simplified as you'll see.

 ## History